 How to download a file in Safari

 Since Safari now has a desktop-class browsing experience on the iPad, it's actually possible to download files directly on your iPad.
-Whether it's zip folders, documents, videos, music, software restore files, or whatever suits your fancy, you can do it right on your iPad in iPadOS 13.
+Whether it's zip folders, documents, videos, music, software restore files, or whatever suits your fancy, you can do it right on your iPad.